hynek/svcs/README.md

 In practice that means that at runtime, you say "*Give me a database connection*!", and *svcs* will give you whatever you've configured it to return when asked for a database connection.
 This can be an actual database connection or it can be a mock object for testing.
+All of this happens *within* your application – service locators are **not** related to service discovery.

 If you like the [*Dependency Inversion Principle*](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (aka "*program against interfaces, not implementations*"), you would register concrete factories for abstract interfaces; in Python usually a [`Protocol`](https://docs.python.org/3/library/typing.html#typing.Protocol) or an [Abstract Base Class](https://docs.python.org/3.11/library/abc.html).